 - Use numbers to show your key construction talents.

 - You can restate the top few work achievements from your resume.

 Do you need a construction cover letter?
 See our guide: Do I Need a Cover Letter?
-Are Cover Letters Necessary in 2020
+Are Cover Letters still Necessary?

 5. Say why you’re interested in this construction job